Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class8/README.md

 #### Set up conda environment

-We will be setting up two environments for the class today. class8_sratools will install SRA toolkit that we will use to extract metadata information from NCBI database and download the samples that we will then compare with Mashtree using class8_mashtree environment.
+We will be setting up two environments for the class today. class8_sratools will install SRA toolkit that we will use to extract metadata information from NCBI database and download the samples.
+We will then perform a quick genome comparison with Mashtree using class8_mashtree environment.

 Lets create two environments using the YML files MICRO582_class8_sratools.yml and MICRO582_class8_mashtree.yml.